Adaptive AI-based Decentralized Resource Management in the Cloud-Edge Continuum: Generic model

 \section{Generic model}

 Our proposed model begins with a centralized use case, where GNNs are employed during the Analysis phase of the MAPE autonomic control loop.
 The GNN serves as a feature extractor, capturing the state of individual nodes while accounting for their logical inter-dependencies.
 These extracted features are then utilized by a centralized DRL agent, which has full observability of the entire system.
-The centralized agent focuses on optimizing global objectives, such as maximizing resource utilization and minimizing costs.

 To efficiently address the inherent dynamism of the Cloud-Edge Continuum, this framework is extended to a decentralized approach by decomposing the problem into localized components.
 This decentralized design leverages a MARL Model, where multiple agents operate independently at the neighborhood level.
 These agents use localized insights to make decisions and collaborate to optimize resource allocation and system performance across the Continuum.
 This transition enhances scalability, adaptability, and responsiveness to dynamic changes in infrastructure and workloads.